corona-warn-app/cwa-ppa-server/docs/PPAC.md

 request.
 Otherwise, the request is rejected.

 The authenticity proof is OS-specific and uses native capabilities:
- * iOS leverages the Device Identification API to authorize an API Token for the current month
+ * iOS: leverages the Device Identification API to authorize an API Token for the current month
- * Android leverages the SafetyNet Attestation API to provide details on how authentic the device and client are
+ * Android: leverages the SafetyNet Attestation API to provide details on how authentic the device and client are

 The payload to be sent by the iOS mobile applications is defined in the [ppa_data_request_ios.proto](../common/protocols/src/main/proto/app/coronawarn/datadonation/common/protocols/internal/ppdd/ppa_data_request_ios.proto)
 ```